The Beneficial Weeds You Want In Your Garden

 Companion Planting With Dandelions

 Whilst you may think you don’t want dandelions growing in your vegetable garden, then I encourage you to think again.
-Far from being just weeds, dandelions make a fantastic beneficial companion plant to have in your garden.
+Far from being just weeds, dandelions make a fantastic companion plant to have in your garden.

 As well as attracting pollinating insects to your vegetable patch, the dandelion’s long taproots help to break apart hard soils.
 These roots are also said to bring up nutrients from deep down in the soil to the surface.
 This helps to nourish other plants growing nearby.